The Olive Young Best Awards 2025: Top 10 Skincare Products Translated

 Trend 5: Ingredient Transparency Drives Purchases

-Products with clear ingredient communication — Ingredient Editor literally puts "성분" (ingredient) in its brand name — continue to gain share.
-Korean consumers on platforms like Hwahae are checking ingredient lists before purchasing, and brands that make their formulation logic transparent are winning.
+Products that lead with a specific, named ingredient story — Torriden's multi-weight HA, Goodal's green tangerine exosomes, Estra's visible ceramide capsules — dominated this year's winners over products marketed on brand prestige alone.
+Korean consumers on platforms like Hwahae are checking ingredient lists before purchasing, and brands that make their formulation logic transparent and demonstrable are winning.

 How the Awards Work: Methodology